 Prompt Action Is Important — Schedule A Free Consultation

-We at the New York and New Jersey Law Offices of Michael P. Berkley, P.C., have been working on complex issues of construction defects for more than two decades.
+We at the New York and New Jersey Law Offices of Michael P. Berkley, P.C., have been working on complex issues of construction defects for more than three decades.
 We’re ready to represent contractors or owners at any stage of the claim process.
 Because of our understanding of the general conditions in addition to architectural and engineering obligations of each party we’re able to provide experienced guidance to arrive at the best possible outcome in your scenario.